 Cross-connection control management is sometimes a complex job.
-Backflow Academy is here to help answer your questions regarding cross-connections control and backflow management..
+Backflow Academy is here to help answer your questions regarding cross-connection control and backflow management.

 What is a cross-connection?

 A cross-connection is any actual or potential connection between the public or consumer’s potable water system and any non-potable source or substance that present a hazard to the quality of the public or consumer’s potable water system.
 Therefore, cross-connection control is the management or “control” of these cross-connections to protect public safety by preventing backflow incidents within the public or water consumer’s potable water system.

 What Is Backflow?